 However, if they are not serviced from time to time, they may pose fatal risks to the residents.
 So, if you have been putting off the maintenance of your gas heater, we suggest doing it right away.

-According to heating specialists, gas heaters should be regularly serviced to ensure that they work safely and efficiently.
-Routine maintenance can help recognise and repair any budding issues before they take an ugly turn.
-In this article, we’ll be taking a look at the reasons why you should have your gas heater serviced.
+According to heating specialists, you should regularly service gas heaters to work safely and efficiently.
+Routine maintenance can help recognise and repair any budding issues before they turn ugly.
+In this article, we’ll be looking at the reasons you should have your gas heater serviced.

 So, without further ado, let’s jump right in!